Hotel California by The Eagles | solos

 An electric guitar lesson on how to play the guitar solo parts to "Hotel California" by The Eagles.

 It's an excellent solo to learn for bending and vibrato too.
-If you don't have your bends in pitch and your vibrato right on the money, you're going to sound like a dying cat on this solo!
+Getting your bends in pitch and your vibrato right on the money on this one is vital.

 If you find this video useful, please consider making a donation.
 Thank you.